Limits of the non-Hermitian description of decay models: Introduction

-{\em Introduction}: A great challenge of modern physics is to identify and understand the novel quantum phenomena that occur in open systems \cite{BreuerPetruccione, RaimondHaroche}.
-This requires a good understanding of the theoretical frameworks that can be used to accurately describe experimental data \cite{Murch, Murch2, Wineland, Zhang, IBM}.
-Therefore, an important theoretical goal is to study how to properly `integrate out' the large number of degrees of freedom in a bath model.
+A great challenge of modern physics is to identify and understand the novel quantum phenomena that occur in open systems \cite{BreuerPetruccione, RaimondHaroche}.
+This requires a good understanding of the theoretical frameworks that can be used to accurately describe experimental data \cite{Murch, Murch2, Wineland, Zhang, IBM}, which, in turn, motivates the important goal of theoretical physics to study how to properly `integrate out' the infinite number of degrees of freedom of a bath model.